At the Devil's Ball: Recordings

 Several recordings of the song were produced in 1913.
 These include a version by the vocal group Peerless Quartet and singer Maurice Burkhart recorded in January 1913 and released in April, as well as a version by Victor Military Band also recorded in January and released in April; the latter recording was performed as part of a medley with another Berlin tune, "When the Midnight Choo-Choo Leaves for Alabam".

 Reception

 Biographer James Kaplan referred to "At the Devil's Ball" as "sheer, surrealistic genius," and wrote that the song "[derives] its great good humor from the brilliantly homely details: a coat check at the entrance to hell; the cute Mrs. Devil in her beautiful fireman's hat; and the masterstroke, the mother-in-law dancing with Old Nick himself."

 In popular culture

 The recording of the song featuring vocals by Maurice Burkhart was included on the soundtrack of the 2019 horror film Candy Corn.

-The song was feature in the floor show of The Boulet Brothers' Dragula season 5 episode 3 titled Ghosts of the Gatehouse.
+The song was featured in the floor show of The Boulet Brothers' Dragula season 5 episode 3 titled Ghosts of the Gatehouse.
 The Boulet Brothers indicated this was one of their favorite songs both in the episode and in their recap podcast Creatures of the Night.